jeremyrajan/santari/README.md

 Replace the repo option with `username/repo-name`.

+## Automatic Checking

+> Please note that this example uses travis CI.

+1. Add `npm i -g santari` to `before_install` https://github.com/jeremyrajan/santari/blob/master/.travis.yml#L12
+2. Add `santari --repo <author>/<name_of_repo>` to `after_success` https://github.com/jeremyrajan/santari/blob/master/.travis.yml#L13
+3. Configure cron in travis CI for the repo.
+You have a choice between daily, weekly or monthly.

+This repo, is configured on automatic updates on a daily basis.
+Please refer to [.travis.yml](https://github.com/jeremyrajan/santari/blob/master/.travis.yml).
+For more details on cron jobs for travis, please refer [here](https://docs.travis-ci.com/user/cron-jobs/).

+Please note that the setup is the same, if your CI supports cron jobs.

 ## Feedback/contributions
 1. Open a issue tracker/PR for contributions.
 2. Send an email jeremyrajan[at]gmail[dot]com.